enclave-networks/docs.enclave.io/kb/how-to-configure-dns-forwarding-on-linux.md

 Reload resolvconf to run the update scripts and apply the changes: `sudo resolvconf -u`

-> **Important:** `100.66.110.73` is not the address of your local Enclave name server.
+> **Important:** `100.66.110.73` is not the address of your local Enclave name server, it's an example.
 Find your system's virtual address by running `enclave status` and look for the virtual address under local identity.
 Alternatively use `ifconfig`.

-## Ubuntu 18.04 and higher (systemd-resolved)
+## Ubuntu 18.04 and higher

 By default, Ubuntu 18.04 uses `systemd-resolved` to manage the contents of `/etc/resolv.conf` and configures the system to use an internal DNS stub resolver for DNS queries by setting the nameserver in `/etc/resolv.conf` to `127.0.0.53`.
 In order to add the local Enclave name server to the Global search order, add the local Enclave virtual address using the *DNS* directive in `/etc/systemd/resolved.conf`